tsahara/r7rs/content/overview.md

 ### 1.3.4.
 Evaluation examples

-The symbol ``\evalsto'' used in program examples is read ``evaluates to.''
+The symbol "\evalsto" used in program examples is read "evaluates to."
 For example,

 \begin{scheme}
 (* 5 8)      \ev  40%